MariannaAtPlay/reactnd-project-would-you-rather/README.md

 ## Technologies used:

-* React
+-   React
-* Redux
+-   Redux
-* React Router
+-   React Router
-* Material-UI
+-   React-Bootstrap

 ## To run it locally:

-* install all project dependencies with `npm install`
+-   install all project dependencies with `npm install`
-* start the app with with `npm start`
+-   start the app with with `npm start`
     ( Runs the app in the development mode.)<br>
-* Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+-   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Note

 This project uses a fake backend, so the state will not persit across refreshes.

 ## Create React App